-Also known as the Lake of Love, keep an eye out of the Lovers Bridge while there, and of course for all the beautiful swans that call the park home.
+Also known as the Lake of Love, keep an eye out for the Lovers Bridge while there, and of course for all the beautiful swans that call the park home.

 If you’re visiting the city on a Bruges day trip, finishing up at Minnewater Lake will leave you fairly close to the train station, making it an excellent final stop on this one day Bruges itinerary.

-If you’re spending the night in Bruges, after visiting Minnewater Lake, you’ll no doubt be ready to dive into a hearty Belgian dinner–be sure to order at least one of Belgium’s famous beers!
+If you’re spending the night in Bruges, after visiting Minnewater Lake, you’ll no doubt be ready to dive into a hearty Belgian dinner.

 Where to Stay in Bruges

-If you can, we highly recommend spending a night in Bruges as part of this one day in Bruges itinerary–here are some of the loveliest hotels to consider staying in, depending on the budget you have in mind.
+If you can, we highly recommend spending a night in Bruges as part of this one day in Bruges itinerary!

-Hotel Notre Dame — Cozy Hotel Notre Dame is located within a quick walk of most of Bruges’ major sights, including a five-minute walk from Town Hall, and boasts comfortable rooms, an included continental breakfast and excellent reviews.
+Hotel Notre Dame — Cozy Hotel Notre Dame is located within a quick walk of most of Bruges’ major sights, including a five-minute walk from Town Hall.

 Featuring magnificent rooms decorated with antique decor, wonderful views, and exceptional reviews, Relais Bourgondisch Cruyce is the go-to choice for luxury seekers or those celebrating a special occasion during their trip to Belgium.